GoogleChrome/web.dev/src/site/content/en/blog/better-responsiveness-metric/index.md

 measure the user experience directly.
 All of these metrics measure how much JavaScript runs on the page.
 While long running JavaScript does tend to cause problems to sites, these tasks don’t necessarily impact the user experience if the user is not interacting with the page when they occur.
-A page can have a great score on these metrics and feel slow or it can have a poor score while feeling fast for users.
+A page can have a great score on TBT and TTI but feel slow or it can have a poor score while feeling fast for users.
 In our experience, these indirect measurements result in metrics that work great for some sites but not for most sites.
 In short, the fact that long tasks and TTI are not user-centric makes these weaker candidates.

 While [lab measurement](/user-centric-performance-metrics/#in-the-lab) is certainly important and an invaluable tool for diagnostics, what really matters is how users experience sites.
 By having a